-The dual program prepares students to enter a wide-range of pharmacy positions that address some of today’s most challenging health care issues.
-Shenandoah University and Inova have partnered to offer a master’s degree in Pharmacogenomics and Personalized Medicine (PGPM) for students in the Bernard J. Dunn Doctor of Pharmacy (PharmD) Program interested in exploring this fascinating field of study and applying knowledge of the human genome to clinical practice.
-This degree prepares you for career opportunities in biologic technology, at genetic testing laboratories, or within the pharmaceutical industry.
-It also provides you with the skill set needed to pursue specialized fields in health care that are poised for growth.
+The dual degree program prepares students to enter a wide range of pharmacy positions that address some of today’s most challenging health care issues.
+Shenandoah University and Inova have partnered to offer a master’s degree in Pharmacogenomics and Personalized Medicine (PGPM) for students in the Bernard J. Dunn Doctor of Pharmacy (Pharm.D.)
+Program interested in exploring this fascinating field of study and applying knowledge of the human genome to clinical practice.
+This unique degree combination prepares students for career opportunities clinical practice, biotechnology, genetic testing or in the pharmaceutical industry.
+It also provides students with the skill set needed to pursue specialized fields in healthcare that are poised for growth.

-Both programs integrate graduate-level critical thinking and analysis, problem solving, scientific inquiry, self-directed learning and the effective use of modern technology for professional practice that includes elements of research, leadership, education and continued enhancement of the pharmacy and public health profession.
-The dual program offers individuals interested in pursuing pharmacy and pharmacogenomics a unique opportunity to complete both degree programs in less than five years, saving time and money.
+Both the Pharm.D. and PGPM programs integrate graduate-level critical thinking, problem-solving and scientific inquiry.
+Graduates will gain knowledge and experience in self-directed learning, the effective use of modern technology in the laboratory and clinical setting and develop research, leadership, and education skills to contribute to the fields of pharmacy and personalized medicine.
+The dual program offers individuals interested in pursuing degrees in both pharmacy and pharmacogenomics a unique opportunity to complete both programs simultaneously, saving time and money.

 Program of Study